Digging deeperPlant Library

 This excellent variety produces loads of upright, juicy peppers that emerge butter yellow then progress to orange, then red; best known for its use in sauces and as a culinary spice; great for containers

-Tabasco Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Tabasco Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces yellow narrow peppers (which are technically 'berries') with orange variegation which are usually ready for picking from mid summer to early fall.
 The fruit will often fade to red over time.
 The peppers have a hot taste and a crisp texture.

 The peppers are most often used in the following ways: